DuronioLab/realign_nanopore/README.md

 11. `Restart_Alignment.txt` is an alignment of the beginnings of the first few reads.
 Useful to ensure the reads are "re-starting" properly

+## Notes

+1. An accurate reference FASTA is very important but not required.
+Minimap2 (the alignment program used) does a fair job of dealing with errors such as unexpected Indels, however it is unclear how much deviation it can take before outputting unexpected results.

+2. If a Genbank file is used, the resulting GTF will only be as accurate as the input.
+Currently, it is written to only scan for "CDS", "5'UTR", and "3'UTR".
+When creating the annotation (likely in Snapgene), be sure to mark features as these types rather than simply denoting it in their names.
+This will help prevent loss or misannotation.